• Skip to primary navigation

 Kosher doesn’t have to mean dairy-free, but it’s often helpful to have recipes where the dairy is already removed.
 Many traditional Persian recipes have dairy in them, such as rice made with butter or yogurt, and kosher households often substitute oil for butter.

-Persian rice dishes are beautiful, complex, layered dishes that are a staple at every meal.
+Persian rice recipes are beautiful, complex, layered dishes that are a staple at every meal.
 I always recommend starting by making Persian rice with saffron, as it's a fundamental dish served in every Persian home.

 1.